-Since national and international trading came into formal existence more than two centuries ago, these terms have served as shorthand for investors to describe general sentiments among buyers and sellers about stocks, bonds and other assets that are actively traded.
+In reality, the bull vs. bear markets discussion is far from any dialogue pertaining to zoology.
+Since national and international trading came into formal existence more than two centuries ago, "bullish" and "bearish" have served as shorthand for investors to describe general sentiments among buyers and sellers about stocks, bonds and other assets that are actively traded.

 Simply stated, a bull market occurs when investors show enthusiasm for buying stocks or other assets, while a bear market indicates investors are shying away from buying and looking to sell.
 The definitive explanation for how these terms came into existence may be lost to the dust heaps of history, though some popular theories linger about how they emerged.

 Let's take a closer look at each term as it relates to the world of finance.

 A market is said to be bullish when asset prices rise over a period of time.
 Given this scenario, a "buy and hold" investment strategy is appropriate.
 One example of a bull market occurred during the 2020/2021 rally in US real estate values.
 In the wake of the COVID-19 pandemic, the average US home price rose 13% from June 2020 to June 2021..